-checked for an interim allocation rule, but not for an ex post allocation rule.
+point-wise for each type profile.
+For instance, agents may face constraints in their payments for a variety of reasons.
+Given the envelope condition, such payment constraints can be readily checked for an interim allocation rule, but not for an ex post allocation rule.
 A similar situation is encountered if agents have type-contingent outside options.
 Again, such constraints can be checked for agents' interim allocation rules (via the envelope expression), but not for ex post allocation rules.
 For these reasons and others, the interim approach, employed first by Maskin and Riley (1984), has become increasingly popular in mechanism design research.

-For this approach to work, however, one must characterize the set of interim allocation rules that are implementable in the sense that there exists an expost allocation rule that generates the desired interim winning probabilities.
-Implementable interim allocation rules are also called reduced-form auctions.
+For this approach to work, however, one must characterize the set of interim allocation rules that are implementable in the sense that there exists an expost allocation rule generating the desired interim winning probabilities.
+Implementable interim allocation rules are also called reduced form auctions.
 Proving a conjecture by Matthews (1984), Border (1991, 2007) characterized implementable interim allocation rules for the single-unit auction case.
-Because of its tractable structure, this characterization has proven useful for mechanism design analysis, but its scope has been limited to one-unit auctions, and so far it has remained unclear whether a characterization can be obtained for a more general setting.
+Because of its tractable structure, this characterization has has proven useful for mechanism design analysis, but its scope has been limited to one-unit auctions, and so far it has remained unclear whether a characterization can be obtained for a more general setting.

-In this paper, we extend the characterization of reduced-form auctions to a general multi-unit setting with bidder capacity constraints, while retaining the tractable structure for Border's original contribution.
+In this paper, we extend the characterization of reduced-form auctions to a general multiunit setting with bidder capacity constraints, while retaining the tractable structure for Border's original contribution.
 The novelty of our approach is to view implementation of an interim allocation rule as a problem of assigning desired (fractional) units of the good to different types of agents using the supply available at different ex post states (i.e., profiles of bidders' types).
 The solution to the assignment problem corresponds to a feasible flow in an appropriately defined network.
-We thus convert the problem of whether there exists a feasible flow in a certain network.
-To derive our characterization of implementable interim allocation rules, we construct such a network and invoke the conditions for the existence of a feasible flow from the network-flow literature (see Hassin (1982)).
+We thus convert the problem of whether an interim allocation rule is implementable into the problem of whether there exists a feasible flow in a certain network.
+To derive our characterization of implementable interim allocation rules,